VOX PATHFINDER 15 (V9158)

 RESULTS

 I hadn't used this amp in a decade so I didn't have a reference sound to compare with the modded version.
-However...replacing capacitors with sonically better versions, beefing up the power supply, reducing rectifier noise, and correcting the wiring are all well-known mods that produce audible results.
-Using my Les Paul and Biyang RV-10 reverb pedal I found the sound very musical.
-Dynamics and overtones are open and clean with accurate, round-edged dynamics.
-Transients are correctly rendered with no hyper-detail.
-This is consistent with my other mods projects that involved upgrading parts quality.
+However replacing capacitors with sonically better versions, beefing up the power supply, reducing rectifier noise, and correcting the wiring are all well-known mods that produce audible results.
+Using my Les Paul I found the sound very musical.
+Dynamics and overtones are clean with accurate, round-edged dynamics.
+Transients are correctly rendered in a quiet envelope with no hyper-detail.
+This is consistent with my other mod projects that involved upgrading parts quality.

 NOTE: The 54 watt rating on the back is for power consumption not output.
 The amp only outputs 14 watts.